cronky/InferESG/CONTRIBUTING.md

-# Contributing to InferGPT
+# Contributing to InferESG

-Welcome to InferGPT!
+Welcome to InferESG!
 We appreciate your interest in contributing.
 Before you get started, please take a moment to review this guide.

 ## Ways to Contribute